Table of Contents

 You may want to invest in calming treats or chews.
 Consider looking into a pet-sitter to come by the house to spend time with your dog and reassure them they’re not alone.

-Best Materials for Chew-Resistant Dog Beds
+The Best Materials for Dog Beds for Chewers

 - Nylon: The best nylon on the market is 1680D ballistic nylon, though ripstop is another popular choice.
 Hiking backpacks utilize ballistic nylon.
 While it isn’t specifically “chew-proof,” dogs don’t like chewing it.